dipankardas011/Learn-Cloud-Native-Tools/Cloud/AWS_CLoud/notes.md

 in **Cloudfront** we are not selecting the region we are giving the geogrphic zones(like asia, north america) in **IAM** we dont specify anything as it is global

+VPC is regionaly scoped service meaning it sits across all availability zones within that region subnets are availability zone scoped means they sit in individual avilibility zones multiple subnets in different availbility zones in a single VPC. multiple VPCs in the same region or diff region however NO VPC can span multiple regions
+VPC's can connect to each other means VPC connectoins can span multiple regions so we have ability to peer VPC together to expand our environment if necssary

+the use of route tables, network interfaces and interface endpoints gives complete control over the security configuration and connectivity of resources in our VPC

+by default all incomming connections are **BLOCKED!!** & all outgoing connections are **ALLOWED!!**

+to distribute traffic among a single region we need elastic load balancer(ELB) to distrubte traffic among different regions er need Amazon Route 53

+undifferenciated heavy lifting that is we manage all the physical stuff for you

+a user is a permenanent identity and roles are temporary identity

 ![](./010.png)
 ![](./011.png)
 ![](./012.png)